TwilioDevEd/automated-survey-flask/README.md

     python manage.py runserver
     ```

-Once Ngrok is running, open up your browser and go to your Ngrok URL.
+Once ngrok is running, open up your browser and go to your ngrok URL.
 It will
 look like this: `http://88b37ada.ngrok.io`

 That's it!